rsninja722/how-are-you-world/README.md

 ## o
 get the text of the html body tag, and get the character at index 2, which is "o"

-set msg to itself concatenated with the "o"
+set msg to itself concatenated withthe "o"

 ## w
 create an array with the first element being a function, and call it